traject/traject/doc/batch_execution.md

 ## Ruby version setting

-traject ordinarily needs to run under jruby.
-You will ordinarily have jruby installed under a ruby version switcher -- we highly recommend [chruby](https://github.com/postmodern/chruby) over other choices, but other popular choices include rvm and rbenv.
+For best performance, traject should run under jruby.
+You will ordinarily have jruby installed under a ruby version switcher -- we recommend [chruby](https://github.com/postmodern/chruby) over other choices, but other popular choices include rvm and rbenv.

-Remember that traject needs to run in 1.9.x mode in jruby-- with jruby 1.7.x or later, this should be default, recommend you use jruby 1.7.x.

 Especially when running under a cron job, it can be difficult to set things up so traject runs under jruby -- and then when you add